Discover the Benefits of

 Slow Motion Strength Training

-Challenging enough to maximally stimulate the body's metabolic response to exercise
+Challenging workouts that optimize the body's metabolic response to exercise.

-Developed in 1982, slow motion strength training was designed to challenge the muscles as effectively and efficiently as possible, in order to stimulate the numerous health benefits associated with effective exercise, while at the same time prioritizing safety and minimizing any risk of injury.
+Developed in 1982, SMST was designed to challenge the muscles as effectively and efficiently as possible, in order to stimulate the numerous health benefits associated with effective exercise, while at the same time prioritizing safety and minimizing any risk of injury.

-The basic concept of Slow Motion Strength Training is, as the name would suggest, to move as slowly as possible against the resistance of each exercise (i.e. lifting and lowering the weights).
-This is usually means taking around 10 seconds to move in each direction, or 20 seconds per repetition.
-So not just slow, but super slow.
+The core concept of Slow Motion Strength Training is simple: move as slowly as possible against the resistance of each exercise (i.e., lifting and lowering the weights).
+This typically means taking around 10 seconds to move in each direction, or 20 seconds per repetition—making it not just slow, but super slow.

 Moving this slowly has two primary benefits: